 The demand for automotive locksmiths is ever increasing.
 More and more cars use transponder keys today.
 In addition, remote head keys, smart and prox key remotes are slowly becoming the norm.
 Cutting and programming are very lucrative for practicing locksmiths.

-Depending on the number of keys and remotes you find yourself programming it may pay to get a MVP or Tcode scan tool to handle those models which require scan tool programming.
-The MVP is needed if you program 5 or less times per week.
+Depending on the number of keys and remotes you find yourself programming it may pay to get an MVP or Tcode scan tool to handle those models which require scan tool programming.
+The MVP is needed if you program 5 or fewer times per week.
 The Tcode is needed if you program 5 or more times per week.
 When I say needed I mean justified by the cost of the equipment.
 You can charge whatever you want for programming.
 It seems like $40 to $50 is average.
-At $50 you can pay for a MVP after only 30 cars.
+At $50 you can pay for an MVP after only 30 cars.

 Before jumping into automotive fully with an MVP or Tcode, you may want to just get a key cloner like the quickcode or RW4 to ease your way into automotive.
 The cloning keys cost more but you can handle most applications fairly easily with a low equipment cost.